 The question of what are the perceived advantages of Digital Scrapbooking over traditional or paper scrapbooking have been discussed in digiscrapping forums far and wide many times over the years.
-Some would argue that it was just Digiscrappers using cognitive dissonance to justify and make themselves feel better about their purchases.
+Some would argue that it was just Digiscrappers using cognitive dissonance to justify their stash of digi supplies and make themselves feel better about their purchases.
+NOT SO!
+Today, let’s examine the top 16 key differences between paper and Digital Scrapbooking.

 With all due respect to paper scrapbooking in every way, shape and form, there are obviously some key differences between how Digital and Paper Scrapbooking are done.